needle-mirror/com.unity.addressables/Documentation~/LoadContentCatalogAsync.md

 You can load additional catalogs at runtime.
 For example, you could load a catalog produced by a separate, compatible project to load Addressable assets built by that project.
 (See [Loading Content from Multiple Projects].)

-If you want to change the default catalog update behavior of the Addressables stystem, you can turn off the automatic check and check for updates manually.
+If you want to change the default catalog update behavior of the Addressables system, you can turn off the automatic check and check for updates manually.
 See [Updating catalogs].

 ## Loading additional catalogs